 Amenities include fridge/freezer and dishwasher.

 There are great facilities for fishing, horse riding and golf nearby, as well as Hadrian's Wall and a variety of beautiful National Trust homes and gardens.

 Two bedrooms: 1 x double, 1 x twin.
 Bathroom with bath, shower over, basin and WC.
 Open plan living area with kitchen, dining area and sitting area with electric fire.

 - Oil heating with electric fire

-- Gas cooker, microwave, fridge, (use of owner's freezer on request), washing machine, TV with Freeview, DVD, radio/cassette/CD
+- Gas cooker, microwave, fridge/ freezer, dishwasher, washing machine, TV with Freeview, DVD, radio/cassette/CD

 - All fuel and power inc. in rent

 - Bed linen and towels inc. in rent

 - Cot and highchair available

 - Large lawned garden with pond, patio and garden furniture